gcpjedi/google-k8s-workshop-v2/modules/04-pods-and-services.md

 1. In the Cloud Console go to the 'Compute Engine' -> 'VM instances' page and `ssh` to any of the worker nodes.
 Pods have only cluster-internal IP addresses and are not available from the outside by default.

-1. From the node try to connect to both the `backend` and `frontend` using curl
+1. From the node try to connect to both the `backend` and `frontend` using curl.

     ```shell
     curl <backend-ip>:8080